Zhangsi2/pyilcd/README.md

 [pypi status]: https://pypi.org/project/pyeilcd/

-pyeilcd is a Python package that provides a simple interface to validate ILCD XML files against the ILCD schemas based on the [pyilcd](https://github.com/brightway-lca/pyilcd) library.
+pyeilcd is a Python package that provides a simple interface to validate extended-ILCD (eILCD) XML files against the ILCD schemas based on the [pyilcd](https://github.com/brightway-lca/pyilcd) library.

 ## Installation